Documentation

 Signal Flow Direction

 Place inputs on the left, processing in the center, and outputs on the right.
-Standard circuit diagrams flow from left-to-right.
+Most readers expect signal flow to move left to right.

 Voltage Potential Hierarchy